Socket to Me: How Much Does It Cost to Install or Replace Electrical Outlets?

 Installing an Electrical Outlet

 For a completely new outlet installation, you will need to cut a hole in the wall to seat the metal housing.
 Additional wiring may need to be fished through the walls as well.
-The cost to install electrical outlets usually falls between $100 and $250 for parts and labor, according to HGTV.
-Electricians typically charge under $100 for the home visit along with a variable hourly rate for the labor.
-Homeowners can expect to pay an average of $175 for an electrician to complete this job.
+The cost to install a standard electrical outlet usually falls between $125 and $175 (CAD 168 and 235) for parts and labor, according to Forbes.

-According to The Spruce, many standard electrical receptacles run for $3 or less, and most faceplates are very cheap as well — costing as little as 50 cents in some cases, based on data from The Spruce.
+According to Forbes, many standard electrical receptacles run between $3 and $5 (CAD 4 and CAD 7).
+Most faceplates are very cheap as well — costing under $2 (CAD 3) in some cases, based on data from The Spruce.
 The brunt of the cost lies in fishing new wiring through the wall to meet the outlet.

 Replacing Electrical Outlets

 The cost to replace existing electrical outlets typically also falls between $125 to $175 (CAD 168 and 235), and the task takes little time for professionals to complete.
 This is a quick and easy project, assuming the electrical wiring from the old outlet is intact.
 If the ground wire is severed or new cables need to be fished to the outlet, you can expect to pay around $27 (CAD 36) per linear foot.
 This can typically add $500 to $1,200 (CAD 671 to CAD 1,610) to the project.

 Working with electricity can be dangerous.
 If you prefer to replace electrical outlets yourself, make sure the power is turned off from the breaker box before getting started.
 It is advisable to use a voltmeter to double-check that the outlet isn't live before you touch any wires.